Shealeycr/unity-enemy-demo/README.md

 To run this game in Unity, install Unity version 2019.2.8f1.
 Disclaimer: Newer versions of Unity do not support the version of the A* pathfinding asset for this game.

+Launch Unity once is installed.
+The Unity Hub dialog should appear.
-Once Untiy is installed, launch Unity and navigate to the **2D Enemy Demo** folder within this repo, and click open.
+Navigate to the Projects tab, then click the **ADD** button.
+Next, navigate to the **2D Enemy Demo** folder within this repo, and click open.
+The **2D Enemy Demo** project should now appear in Projects list.
+Click on this new project to launch the project in the Unity editor.
 Next, press the play button, and watch out for the dog!
 He bites!

 Controls